+The paradigm of differentiation and specialization, which was dominating until the middle of the 20th century in the engineering work was switched over to the paradigm of integration from the eighties.
 The paradigm changing in design goes with the evolvement of new design theories and methodologies, the application of mutually matching new techniques and methods, and the evolvement of new forms of cooperation.